jorisroovers/casa/README.md

 ![HADashboard Preview](docs/images/Home.png)

-I maintain this purely for fun (often favoring speed over quality) and really only with my own use-cases in mind, so use at your own risk!
+I maintain this purely for fun (often favoring speed and exploration over quality) and really only with my own use-cases in mind, so use at your own risk!
 I don't expect the actual code to work for anyone but me, so please consider this as more as a reference rather than a plug-and-play solution.

 You might see a reference here and there to ```casa-data```: this is a private repo I maintain that contains the actual data relevant to my home (usernames, passwords, secrets, IP addresses, etc).
 The roles and playbooks in this repo all